tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 Fourth, make sure you have installs, reinstalls, or opens that have occurred after you enabled the Branch + Facebook integration.
 We cannot pull historical device-level data, as that's not how the Facebook APIs are architected.
 You should enable Branch + Facebook, wait for new installs to occur, then check the [Ads Analytics](https://dashboard.branch.io/ads/analytics){:target="\_blank"} page.

+If after all this you're still not seeing installs, please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and include "Facebook MMP + 0 installs" in the subject.
+Please include:

+* Branch app id
+* Facebook ad account id
+* One Facebook campaign name for which you have installs
+* Date range
+* For every day in date range, the number of installs Facebook is reporting - include both a table and a screenshot

 ##### 2. I see installs, reinstalls or opens on the Branch Dashboard, but the numbers look different from what I see on the Facebook Dashboard

 If you've made it this far, the integration between Branch + Facebook is at least somewhat functional!
 Time to identify why numbers are not lining up.